googleapis/google-auth-library-nodejs/README.md

 ``` sh
 $ npm install google-auth-library
 ```

-## Upgrading to 1.x
-The `1.x` release includes a variety of bug fixes, new features, and breaking changes.
-Please take care, and see [the release notes](https://github.com/googleapis/google-auth-library-nodejs/releases/tag/v1.0.0) for a list of breaking changes, and the upgrade guide.

 ## Ways to authenticate
 This library provides a variety of ways to authenticate to your Google services.